Skip to main content

 Inclusive teaching is about making classrooms work for every learner — regardless of ability, background, language, or prior attainment.
 This page curates high-quality resources and translates them into actionable routines, lesson moves, and environment tweaks for Bangladeshi schools.
 Use it to plan, teach, and review lessons so more students are on-task, learning, and contributing.

 Professional note: These strategies support classroom practice and early identification; they do not replace clinical assessment or medical diagnosis.
+If you want autism-specific classroom guidance (with clear ethical boundaries), use the EBTD Guide to Autism (Bangladesh BD).
 Where screening suggests a need, refer to school leadership and relevant services.

 Core Principles for High-Engagement Lessons